Derived factorization categories of non-Thom--Sebastiani-type sums of potentials: Full strong exceptional collections for chain polynomials

 \subsection{Proof of Theorem \ref{strong thm}}

 In this subsection, we prove Theorem \ref{strong thm} by induction on $n$.
 If $a_n=1$, by Theorem \ref{sod for chain} the category $\cC^n$ is orthogonally decomposed into some copies of $\cC^{n-2}$, and so nothing to prove.
 Thus we may assume $a_n\geq 2$.
+First we compute the Milnor number $\mu_n:=\mu(\widetilde{f}_n)$ of $\widetilde{f}_n$.
+Set